-Graduate Administrative Assistant after completing their training program.
-Opportunities for career advancement include APS Level 3/Research Officer Grade 1/ Administrative Service Officer
+As a Graduate Administrative Assistant, after completing their training program.
+Opportunities for career advancement include APS Level 3/Research Officer Grade 1/ Administrative Service Officer.

-As an Executive Level Officer or Administrative Service Officer, when progressing to Executive Level 1 or Level 2, and pursuing management roles.
+As an Executive Level Officer or Administrative Service Officer, progressing to Executive Level 1 or Level 2 and pursuing management roles.